upaternostro/puppet-proxmox4/README.md

 ## Overview

-The proxmox module provide a simple way to manage Proxmox hypervisor and OpenVZ network's configuration with Puppet.
+The proxmox module provide a simple way to manage Proxmox hypervisor configuration with Puppet.

 ## Module Description